Active Generation for Image Classification: Method

 Here, $d$ represents a distance metric used to measure the distance between two vectors.
 In this paper, we employ the Euclidean distance as our chosen metric, although another common choice is the KL divergence.
 The hyper-parameter $\rho=200$ signifies the margin.
 Specifically, when the distance between the current latent and the previous latent in the memory bank is smaller than $\rho$, it indicates similarity, and a penalty is applied to $\bm{x}_t$ to increase the distance.

 As depicted in the bottom row of Figure~\ref{fig:vis_cmp}, our generation approach with the contrastive loss demonstrates a notable increase in the diversity of generated images.

 \textbf{Adversarial samples.} To exert further control over the difficulty of generation, we introduce a negative classification loss aimed at increasing the classification difficulty of synthetic images in accordance with the current model.
-Our approach involves decoding the image latent $\bm{x}_t$ in the diffusion model to obtain the original image $\bm{o}_t$.
+Our approach involves denoising $\bm{x}_t$ to cleaned latent $\bm{x}_0$ with the diffusion model, then obtaining the original image $\bm{o}_t$.
 Subsequently, this image is fed into our current classification model $\Omega$ to obtain predicted logits $\Omega(\bm{o}_t)$, which are then used to compute the negative cross-entropy (CE) loss with the corresponding label $y$, \textit{i.e.},

 By minimizing the negative cross-entropy loss (\textit{i.e.}, maximizing cross-entropy loss), our method focuses on refining the text embeddings to increase the difficulty of generated images, resulting in observable changes to the image rather than merely adding noise, as shown in Figure \ref{fig:vis_adv}.